tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 ## Adding the Op to burn-tensor

-burn-tensor is the crate that defines all tensor operations that need to be implemented by the various backends.
-The core of this lies in  `burn-tensor/src/tensor/api/numeric.rs`, which is home to the numeric trait and it's implementation for the different ensor types.
-The numeric trait is the home of all tensor operations that are numeric in nature that are shared by `Int` and `Float` Tensor types.
+`burn-tensor` is the crate that defines all tensor operations that need to be implemented by the various backends.
+The core of this lies in  `burn-tensor/src/tensor/api/numeric.rs`, which is home to the numeric trait and its implementation for the different tensor types.
+The numeric trait is the home of all tensor operations that are numeric in nature and that are shared by `Int` and `Float` Tensor types.
 More information on the relationship between Tensor modules can be found under the section for [Tensor Architecture](../project-architecture/Tensor.md#tensorops).

 here is where pow was added to `burn-tensor/src/tensor/api/numeric.rs`: